Its-Jakey/SCPP/Syntax.md

     namespace myNamespace {yourCodeHere...}

+Or like this to include the functions and variables from other namespaces

+    namespace myNamespace uses (namespace1, namespace2) {yourCodeHere...}

 When you define a function or global variable with the 'public' keyword prefix, you can access it from another namespace like

     namespace otherNamespace {